chabad360/chabad360.github.io/content/project/making-an-arm-cluster.md

 ---

 Over the next little while I will be going over the processes I took to setting up my own little, private ARM server cluster.
-This is **not a how-to guide**, this is me documenting my experiences in a format that may or may not be helpful for other people.
+This is **not a how-to guide**, this is me documenting my experiences in a format that you find informative (maybe you'll learn something).
-This will also act as a nice test to my `Project` format, so we'll see how it goes!
+This will also act as a nice test to my [Project](/project) format, so we'll see how it goes!